Fish Tank and Accessories: Creating the Perfect Habitat for Your Fish

 Adding New Fish and Quarantining Fish

-Whenever you add a new fish to your tank you should quarantine it first.
-You should have a “quarantine tank” where you can keep the new fish for two weeks to be sure the fish is healthy before you introduce it to the tank with your other fish.
-A quarantine tank is also good for any time you think an existing fish is sick.
+Whenever you add a new fish to your tank, you should quarantine it first.
+Having a separate “quarantine tank” where you can keep the new fish for two weeks ensures that the fish is healthy before introducing it to your main tank with the other fish.
+A quarantine tank is also essential whenever you suspect an existing fish may be sick.
+This precaution helps prevent potential contamination or the spread of diseases.

 Conclusion